ethersphere/SWIPs/SWIPs/swip-20.md

 <!-- Question: would currently staked nodes be able to withdraw after the upgrade, or would they need to re-stake, with the previous stake lost? -->

 ## Contract migration
 Due to the contract upgrade, the deployment of this SWIP involves a migration process.
 As part of this, the old staking contract will be paused, allowing users to withdraw their stake and reinvest in the new staking contract with new parameters.
-This process facilitates free movement of stakes when changing neighbourhoods and necessitates a user-story testing session to ensure the migration steps are clear and functional.
+This process facilitates the free movement of stakes when changing neighborhoods and necessitates a user-story testing session to ensure the migration steps are clear and functional.

 ## Test cases

 0. Bootstrapping:
-	- Manually set price oracle to a unit price of `0.1BZZ`
+	- Manually set price oracle to a unit price of `0.1`
 	- Set up nodes `A` and `B`
 1. Test cases
 	- Check that staking below the required minimum fails with the appropriate error
     	- Manually change the price in the price oracle
     	- Confirm if it is possible to withdraw funds from the stake after the change
-    	- Check if, when the price of BZZ goes up, you can withdraw your excess
+    	- Check if, when the price goes up, you can withdraw your excess
      	- Check that we can migrate funds when a contract is paused

 ## Copyright